NativeScript/docs-v7/setup/ns-cli-setup/ns-setup-linux.md

 	```Shell
 	sudo android update sdk --filter tools,platform-tools,android-22,android-17,build-tools-22.0.1,sys-img-x86-android-22,extra-android-m2repository,extra-google-m2repository,extra-android-support --all --no-ui
 	```
+1. Set ANDROID_HOME system environment variable
+    ```
+    export ANDROID_HOME=Path to Android installation directory
+    ```
+    For example: ANDROID_HOME=/android/sdk/
+    > NOTE: The home directory is the one that contains `tools` and `platform-tools` directories.
 1. (Optional) Install Genymotion.<br/>Genymotion is a third-party native emulator.
     1. Go to [Download VirtualBox](https://www.virtualbox.org/wiki/Downloads) and download and install VirtualBox for Linux.
     1. Go to [Get Genymotion](https://www.genymotion.com/#!/download), select Linux and click the download link for Ubuntu.
 	1. After the download completes, run the installer and complete the installation.
 1. Install the NativeScript CLI.
     1. Run the following command.

 	```Shell
 	sudo npm install nativescript -g --unsafe-perm
 	```